stratosphereips/NetSecGame/README.md

 ### Defender configuration (`defenders`)
 Currently, the defender **is** a separate agent.

-If you want to have an defender in the game, you need to connect a defender agent.
-If you don't want to have a defender, just don't use any.
+If you want a defender in the game, you must connect a defender agent.
+For playing without a defender, leave the section empty.

 Example of defender configuration:
 ```YAML